Ethiopia warns civilians of ‘no mercy’ in Tigray offensive

-He accused the Tigray leaders of hiding among the population and warned civilians to “steer away” from them.
+He accused the Tigray leaders of hiding among the population of the city of roughly a half-million people and warned civilians to “steer away” from them.

 But “treating a whole city as a military target would not only unlawful, it could also be considered a form of collective punishment,” Human Rights Watch researcher Laetitia Bader tweeted Sunday.